Financial-Times/document-store-api/data-migration-scripts/README.md

 # Scripts for data migration from UCS to COCO

-This readme file describes how to migrate lists and content between from UCS to COCO.
+This readme file describes how to migrate content from UCS to COCO.
 The migration scripts assume the following:

 * articles can be published, updated, deleted and republished with the same UUID;